 monsanto the honest guide to the granite village 7

-Monsanto vs. Sortelha — which medieval village do you choose?
+Monsanto vs. Sortelha — which medieval village should you choose?

-Monsanto wins for unique boulder architecture and the drama of human habitation clinging to a granite summit.
-There is nothing else in Portugal that looks like it.
-Sortelha, 37 miles (60 km) northwest, is a pure medieval walled village with flat, easier walking and better-preserved fortifications, but conventional by comparison.
+Monsanto wins for geological drama and the strange spectacle of houses built into boulders — nothing in Portugal looks like it.
+Sortelha, 37 miles (60 km) northwest, is a purer medieval walled village: easier walking, better-preserved fortifications, and more conventional by comparison.
+Two days gives you both, and the drive between them takes under an hour.

 The real trade-off: you can save a night’s accommodation by staying in Castelo Branco (~$60–90/night) and doing Monsanto as a day trip, but you’ll miss the sunset and the silence that follows.